 Spencerport is a very small village located in the state of New York.
 With a population of 3,657 people and four constituent neighborhoods, Spencerport is the 403rd largest community in New York.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Spencerport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Spencerport is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Spencerport who work in teaching (13.05%), office and administrative support (10.34%), and management occupations (9.75%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Spencerport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Spencerport is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Spencerport who work in sales jobs (16.41%), management occupations (10.01%), and office and administrative support (9.95%).

-The education level of Spencerport citizens is substantially higher than the typical US community, as 33.11% of adults in Spencerport have at least a bachelor's degree.
+The education level of Spencerport citizens is very high relative to the national average among all cities (21.84%): 39.00% of adults in Spencerport have a bachelor's degree or even advanced degree.

-The per capita income in Spencerport in 2010 was $31,463, which is upper middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,852 for a family of four.
+The per capita income in Spencerport in 2018 was $31,265, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $125,060 for a family of four.
 However, Spencerport contains both very wealthy and poor people as well.

 The people who call Spencerport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Spencerport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Spencerport include Italian, Irish, English, and Polish.
+The greatest number of Spencerport residents report their race to be White, followed by Asian.
+Important ancestries of people in Spencerport include German, Italian, Irish, English, and Polish.

 The most common language spoken in Spencerport is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and Spanish.